ngesa254/android-things-FloorLite/README.md

 # FloorLite

-Quick Guide to develop a system that  control the lights in a storey building  🚀
+Quick Guide to develop a system that  control the lights in a storey building 🚨

+Make an LED blink, controll it through a UI button from the touch screen using Firebase

 # Prototype Schematic